Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 This map shows all of the known hot springs in Florida, including:

-Only Warm Mineral Springs is accessible to the public.
+Note: Of the three hot springs in Florida, Warm Mineral Springs is the only spring accessible to the public.

 Warm Mineral Spring